 Founded in June, the company is seeking to sell 8.75 million shares at around $20 each for net proceeds of $175 million, according to the prospectus.
 Innovative Industrial plans to use the money to buy 10 to 20 indoor grow facilities for state-licensed medical marijuana producers in nine states, including California. …

 Marijuana growers used to hide plots in the woods and hope the DEA didn’t find them.
+And their customers, just as surreptitious, used to get products from an online cannabis dispensary like https://intrinsichemp.com/cbg/.
 More sophisticated growers moved indoors where they could control the climate, but hiding a large growing operation carries its own perils.

 Now that medical marijuana is legal, indoor growers face fewer regulatory hurdles, but finding a commercial building with a cooperative landlord in a welcoming jurisdiction is still a challenge.
 These difficulties create opportunities.

 Demand for marijuana filters down to growers who need to find a place to grow their product.
 Since the supply of buildings where they can grow marijuana is scarce, growers pay a premium to rent or buy these buildings, representing an opportunity for developers willing to learn this business.